INEC cancels elections in Lagos, Rivers, Anambra

-The Independent National Electoral Commission (INEC) has cancelled elections in certain parts of Lagos, Rivers, Anambra, among others, owing to violence on voting day.
+INEC has cancelled elections in parts of Lagos, Rivers, Anambra, due to violence and burning of ballot papers.

 Pulse had reported thugs beating up voters and carting away ballot boxes in the Lagos area, and the shooting of four persons in Rivers, as the general elections in certain parts of the country devolved into theaters of war.

 Ballot boxes and papers were also burnt to ashes in the Isolo, Okota area of Lagos and in Anambra.